jhonemillan/contratop_mvp/README.md

 - Up: is executed by sequelize when you run migration.
 Here you can specify new column, new column etc.
 - Down: is executed when migraton is undoing.
 For example if you create a new field in up, in down you should specify remove that column

+### Undoing migrations
+For undo migrations you can execute the next command

+**npx sequelize-cli db:migrate:undo**

+This will delete the last migration file created ever.

+## Seeders
+You use a seed when a base new table is created and is necessary fill it to use with another for example If you have table Bank, with field typeBankId.
+Is necessary create the table  TypeBank and this table should be fill up with seed.
+Another important case, is when table has not way to managed by app, for example in this case where user does not fill TypeBank in any step.

+To create seed is necessary run the next command:

+npx sequelize-cli seed:generate --name ***name of seed***

+This will create a new file in the folder sequelize/seeders

+This file seems like migration file, you can put here initial json to fill data or script with some logic.

 # Sequelize
 Create a new migration file `node_modules/.bin/sequelize migration:generate --name name` Create models `node_modules/.bin/sequelize model:generate --name User --attributes firstName:string,lastName:string,email:string`